mcarbenay/projet-traductions/specifications/index.md

-# Translation File Management Project
+# The Polyglot Initiative

-This project aims to facilitate the management, centralization, and translation of resource files for multi-stack solutions.
+This project, **The Polyglot Initiative**, aims to facilitate the management, centralization, and translation of resource files for multi-stack solutions.
 It allows you to manage several solutions, each composed of projects, themselves composed of components, which contain resource files to be translated.

 ## Functional Domains